The Best Detox Centers Utilize Modern Medicine for Maximum Comfort

 Drinking more than you should?
 Drinking when you have promised not to?
 Getting angry when others comment about your drinking?
 These are signs that you may have an alcohol addiction problem.
 If you can’t stop drinking, get help now.
-Recovery Connection will help you or a loved one find an appropriate alcohol detox center for your needs.
+Recovery Connection will help you or a loved one find an appropriate detox center for your needs.

 Alcohol detoxification is the first step in the recovery process and should be followed by an alcohol rehab program.
-Entering a medically supervised alcohol detox facility is strongly recommended rather than attempting to detox at home.
+Entering a medically supervised facility is strongly recommended rather than attempting to detox at home.

 Alcohol detox is the first step to living a healthy, sober life.
-Alcohol detox programs help patients prepare for the hard but rewarding work of recovering from alcoholism.
-Research demonstrates that people who do not immediately enter alcohol rehab following the detoxification process are at greater risk of returning to drinking.
+These programs help patients prepare for the hard but rewarding work of recovering from alcoholism.
+Research demonstrates that people who do not immediately enter rehab following the detoxification process are at greater risk of returning to drinking.
 Once that happens, the alcoholic will pick up where he or she left off.
 Negative consequences can rapidly worsen once an alcoholic returns to drinking.

 The average alcohol detox procedure lasts 3-7 days.
 Medically monitored and supervised detox programs are staffed 24-hours a day, 7 days a week and ensure that a patient’s medical condition remains stable.
-There are certain medications for the treatment of alcoholism and alcohol withdrawal which are administered in alcohol treatment centers.
+There are certain medications for the treatment of alcoholism and alcohol withdrawal which are administered in treatment centers.
 In medically monitored detox, all physiological and psychological changes can be addressed immediately.
 When alcoholics try to detox on their own or medical supervision is not round the clock, they place themselves at great physical and emotional risk.
 Alcohol detox is dangerous and extraordinarily painful when not properly managed.

 Alcohol Withdrawal Symptoms